 The different types of faults

-3 types of faults can be marked:
+Three types of faults can be marked:

-serious fault – could potentially be dangerous
+severe – could potentially be dangerous

 If you pass your test

-Once you have passed your test you can start driving straight away – you don’t need to wait for your full licence to arrive.
+Once you have passed your test, you can start driving straight away – you don’t need to wait for your full licence to arrive.

 If you don’t pass